-Meth Production and Trafficking in Springfield
+Meth Production And Trafficking

-The Fight against Substance Abuse in Springfield
+The Fight Against Substance Abuse

-The City of Springfield has taken several important steps to combat the opioid crisis and drug addiction.
-While Springfield police continue to arrest drug traffickers, police and paramedics in Springfield are carrying the medication naloxone (also known as Narcan) to help the victims of the drug abuse.
-Narcan reverses the effects of an opioid overdose and can save lives.
+The City of Springfield has taken several important steps to combat the Opioid crisis and drug addiction.
+While Springfield police continue to arrest drug traffickers, police and paramedics in Springfield are carrying the medication Naloxone (also known as Narcan) to help the victims of the drug abuse.
+Narcan reverses the effects of an Opioid overdose and can save lives.
 Paramedics in Springfield use Narcan approximately 40 times in an average month.
-Springfield and Greene County are joining lawsuits against opioid manufacturers and they are creating task forces to study the problem of substance abuse in their communities and recommend solutions.
+Springfield and Greene County are joining lawsuits against Opioid manufacturers, and they are creating task forces to study the problem of substance abuse in their communities and recommend solutions.
 Community organizations and law enforcement in Springfield have also organized medication take-back days when residents can responsibly and anonymously discard addictive drugs.
 There is also a drug treatment court in Greene County which has helped many residents overcome addiction and begin to live on the right side of the law.

 Get Help Today